 This means that if the stock market is raging and throwing off big cash dividends, your ETF must distribute this higher dividend to you and you might get pinged with some higher income tax, and then in the bear years the ETF might have a reduced dividend payout.
 The LIC on the other hand can retain earnings and feed it back out to you over time in a much smoother and predicable (and therefore tax efficient) manner, which a lot of retirees prefer.

-ETFs automatically rebalance depending on the index, which due to market capital in Australia is fairly heavy on financials and mining stocks.
+ETFs automatically rebalance depending on the index, which due to market capital in Australia is fairly heavy on financials and mining stocks, and can result in capital gains tax events.
 LICs on the other hand employ a fund manager to pick stocks.
-Whilst I am against stock picking (especially when you have to pay a premium to do so like most actively managed funds) the older low cost conservative LICs have a proven track record.
-Their portfolios mostly mimic the index with the ability to deviate away from some of the larger speculative sectors and focus more in high dividend yielding sectors.
+Whilst I am fundamentally against stock picking (especially when you have to pay a premium to do so like most actively managed funds) the older low cost conservative LICs have a proven track record.
+Their portfolios mostly mimic the index with the ability to deviate away from some of the larger speculative sectors such as mining and focus more in high dividend yielding sectors such as manufacturing.

 Seriously, just tell me which ETF or LIC to invest in!